jelber2/GO2TR/README.md

         >Repeat search using above parameters for all mRNA.lista*.txt files
         >Can only submit 3 searches at a time with a single email account

-        >Save raw results from email as mRNA-GOid.lista*.zip and place in GO2TR directory
+        >Save raw results from email as mRNA-GO.lista*.zip and place in GO2TR directory

         >Process GOanna output to make mRNA-GO list, how it works: i.Unzips files combining all ".sliminput.txt" files